cleitonsouza01/trade/docs/index.md

 ```

 Operation objects may include taxes and commissions that are considered by the
-accumulator when calculating results and portfolio prices.
+accumulator when it calculates results and average prices.

 The Accumulator can also log the accumulated operations and their results.

-Check the documentation for all the available features.
+Check the API documentation for all the available features.

 ## Compatibility